prof-rossetti/nyu-info-2335-201905/notes/python/packages/dotenv.md

 ```

 Great!
 Now all subsequent commits will ignore the ".env" file from your project's version history, so you can push your code to GitHub without divulging your secret credentials.

+> NOTE: if your repository already contained a ".env" file before you added the corresponding entry to the ".gitignore" file, you'll need to commit the ".gitignore" file then delete / move the ".env" file and make another commit, and then afterwards you can feel free to restore your ".env" file and it will be ignored